 The first Road Board Office, which burnt to the ground in 1916, was sited opposite Dance Cottage.
 It is alleged that the Secretary couldn't balance his books and as the Auditor was coming the Secretary burnt the office.
 He can't have burnt all the books as it was found they were indeed correct, with only a minor written mistake being the problem!

 The second Roads Board Office was on the block next to the present Shire building.
-It was a small one room corrugated ad wood building which served its purpose until the Board was able to secure the old Agricultural bank building in the middle 1960s where the present day Shire uilding stands.
+It was a small one room corrugated ad wood building which served its purpose until the Board was able to secure the old Bank of WA building in the middle 1960s which was then coverted to the present day Shire building.

 Johnny Horner was a prisoner of war in WWI and was allocated his block in Jerdacuttup on his rturn.
 Initially he cut a 20 km track by mattock from Kundip east to his camp, wide enough to drive his model A Ford along.
 This track is now named Horner Rd.

 On his block, Johnny built a two room corrugated iron homestead, grew vegetables, planted fruit trees and also had honey for sale or barter.
 Johnny is long gone, but many of his fruit trees still remain.